pymor/pymor/docs/source/tutorial_optimization.rst

 A major issue of using finite differences for computing the gradient of the objective functional is the number of evaluations of the objective functional.
-In the FOM example from above we saw that :math:`48 - 9 = 39` evaluations of the model were only due to the computation of the finite differences.
+In the FOM example from above we saw that many evaluations of the model were only due to the computation of the finite differences.
 If the problem is more complex and the mesh is finer, this can lead to a serious waste of computational time.
 Also from an optimizational point of view it is